Richard Body

 Sir Richard Bernard Frank Stewart Body (18 May 1927 – 26 February 2018) was an English politician.
 He was Conservative Member of Parliament for Billericay from 1955 to 1959, for Holland with Boston from 1966 to 1997, and for Boston and Skegness from 1997 until he stood down at the 2001 general election.
 He was a long-standing member of the Conservative Monday Club, and came second in its 1972 election for chairman.
 A prominent eurosceptic, Body also served as president of the Anti-Common Market League.

 Family background and early life

-Sir Richard was the son of Bernard Richard Body and his wife, Daphne (formerly Corbett).
+Sir Richard was born in Datchet, then in Buckinghamshire, in 1927, the son of Bernard Richard Body and his wife, Daphne (formerly Corbett).
 His father was from a Berkshire family resident in Shinfield since the 1720s.
 Through his paternal grandmother, he was a third cousin of theatre director Val May.
 He attended the Reading School, and later the Inns of Court School of Law.
 He married the former Marion Graham in 1959, and they had a son and a daughter.
 Lady Body was a friend and Bletchley Park colleague of Valerie Middleton, the grandmother of Catherine, Duchess of Cambridge.
 He served in the Royal Air Force towards the end of World War II.